coastal-science/HALLO-annotation/README.md

 ### Prerequisite

-In the example of a local installation, the HALLO annotation tool runs in a few Docker containers and requires Docker and Docker-compose to be pre-installed on the system.
+In the example of a local installation, the HALLO annotation tool runs in a few Docker containers and requires `docker` (and `docker compose`) to be pre-installed on the system.

 ### Steps

-1. The HALLO annotation tool needs to be installed in the same directory as the audio files, and the audio files need to be contained in a folder called **audio**.
+1. The **hallo_annoatation** folder needs to be installed in the same directory as the audio files, and the audio files need to be contained in a folder called **audio**.

    Clone this repo and put it in the same folder where the **audio** folder located.